-I am especially excited to announce the return of one of our 18Strong Alumni and very special guest, Damon Goddard.
+Today I am especially excited to bring on our very special guest, James Sieckmann.

 James Sieckmann has been deemed the “Master of the Modern Short Game.”
 He is held in the highest regard among his peers, and golfers at the highest level. , and recognized by GOLF Magazine and Golf Digest as a Top Teacher in America.
 This accolade extends to his peers through Gold Digest – as he is considered the 16th Best Teacher, but 1st among all short game coaches.
 Currently, he is the Short Game Coach to 13 fully exempt Tour players including Charley Hoffman, I.K.
 Kim, Smylie Kaufman, Ben Crane and Tom Pernice.

 Kolby Tullier’s talent helps him identify the problem by simply watching a little bit of video.
 Whether he’s evaluating the way a golfer balances during a swing, or the way a football player cuts left while running the ball, Kolby is able to tell why an athlete moves the way he does.
 Even more importantly he sees how his performance can be improved.

 As a personal trainer, Kolby has worked with every type of athlete – from high school athletes and CEOs to those looking to improve their weekend tennis games.
 His portfolio of athletes he has trained has grown to include NFL players Matt Flynn, Steven Ridley and Terrance Toliver and PGA golfers John Peterson and Andrew Loupe.
 Kolby joins us today to talk about when working with such powerhouse athletes, what can be done to bump them up to the next level with their game.